redhat-cip/spinalstack-doc/docs/source/introduction.rst

 4. Post-deployment checks and runset of tests to validate the deployed OpenStack
 5. Orchestration of upgrades without downtime
 6. View logs in real-time through the UI
-7. Support for Red Hat and Debian
+7. Support for Red Hat
 8. Based 1OO% on upstream